Congo (novel): Plot summary

-The novel starts in 1979, with an abrupt end to an expedition sent by Earth Resource Technology Services Inc (ERTS).
-In the dense rainforests of the Virunga region, the heart of the Congo, the team is suddenly attacked and killed by unknown creatures – all contact with them is immediately lost.
-The expedition, which was searching for deposits of diamonds, discovered the fictional lost city of Zinj.
-A video image taken by a camera there, and transmitted by satellite to the base station in Houston, shows a peculiar race of grey-haired gorillas to be responsible for the murders.
+The novel is set in 1979 and opens with the death of all members of an expedition to the rainforests of the Virunga region in the heart of the Congo.
+The team is suddenly attacked and killed while searching for deposits of diamonds in the (fictional) lost city of Zinj.
+A video transmitted from the expedition via satellite to the base station in Houston shows what appears to be grey-haired gorillas carrying out the killing.

-Another expedition, led by Karen Ross, is launched to find out the truth and to find the Lost City of Zinj, where there are believed to be deposits of a certain diamond, the type IIb, which are naturally boron-doped and thus useful as semiconductors, though worthless as gemstones.
-This time, the searchers bring along the famous White African mercenary Charles Munro, as well as a female mountain gorilla named Amy, who has been trained to communicate with humans using sign language, and her trainer Peter Elliot.

-Time is of the greatest essence, as a rival consortium from corporations in Japan, Germany, and the Netherlands are also searching for the diamonds, turning the entire expedition into a race to the city of Zinj.
-Unfortunately for Ross and her team, the American expedition encounters many delays along the way, including plane crashes, native civil wars, and jungle predators.
+Another expedition, led by Karen Ross, is launched to investigate the death of the first team as well as to find Zinj, where there are believed to be deposits of a certain diamond, the type IIb, which are naturally boron-doped and thus useful as semiconductors.
+Included in the team are the half-White and half-Indian African mercenary Charles Munro, as well as a female mountain gorilla named Amy, who has been trained to communicate with humans using sign language, and her trainer Peter Elliot.
+Time is of the essence, as a rival consortium from corporations in Japan, Germany, and the Netherlands are also searching for the diamonds.

-Eventually, Ross and her expedition reach the Lost City of Zinj and discover the consortium's camp, like the original expedition's camp, in ruins and devoid of life.
-Ross and her team then encounter killer gorillas and are attacked.
-A brief battle ensues and several gorillas are killed.
+Eventually, Ross and her expedition reach Zinj and discover the consortium's camp, like the original expedition's camp, in ruins and completely devoid of life.
+Ross and her team are then attacked at night by the same gorillas who killed the first two camps, resulting in a brief & stressful fight in which several gorillas are killed.

-After studying the corpses and performing a rudimentary field autopsy, it is concluded the animals are not "true" gorillas by modern biological standards, nor kakundakari (an African primate cryptid), but gorilla/chimpanzee/human hybrids: their mass and height is closer to humans than gorillas, their skull is greatly malformed (the "ridge" that makes gorilla heads look "pointy" is nearly nonexistent) and their pigmentation is on the border of albinism: light gray fur and yellow eyes.
-They also exhibit behavior unlike normal gorillas: they are highly aggressive, ruthless and partially nocturnal, as well as extremely social, forming troops of over a hundred, compared to a mere dozen animals.
+After studying the corpses and performing a rudimentary field autopsy, Elliot comes to the conclusion that these animals are not "true" gorillas by modern biological standards, nor kakundakari (an African primate cryptid), but gorilla/chimpanzee, possibly human hybrids.
+Their height & mass is much closer to humans, and exhibit behavior unlike normal gorillas: they are highly aggressive, partially nocturnal, and are extremely social, forming troops of over a hundred, compared to a mere dozen formed by silverbacks.
 Elliot intends to name them Gorilla elliotensis after himself.